Western-OC2-Lab/Vibration-Based-Fault-Diagnosis-with-Low-Delay/README.md

   <li>Utilizing input vibration segments of relatively short time duration or equivalently, of small number of data points.</li>
 </ol>

-Accordignally, the paper utilizes wavelet decomposition and Fourier analysis, and proposes a hybrid method to fulfill the aforementioned requirements and extract a small number of highly discriminative features from short-duration vibration signals.<bR>
+Accordignally, the paper utilizes wavelet decomposition and Fourier analysis, and proposes a hybrid method to fulfill the aforementioned requirements and extract a small number of highly discriminative features from short-duration vibration signals.
+For more details, please refer to [the paper.](https://ieeexplore.ieee.org/document/9855510)<bR>

 <p>
 <img src="https://github.com/Western-OC2-Lab/Vibration-Based-Fault-Diagnosis-with-Low-Delay/blob/main/Figure_02.png"/>